haszari/PhraseSyncPlugins/readme.md

 For example, you could map MIDI CC 1 to cutoff frequency for an arpeggiator pattern, and set phrase to 32 beats.
 Any changes you make to target value 1 will unfold over <32 beats, and always hit the target on the next phrase boundary.

 If you want to disable the animation, you can set phrase length to 1 beat for a very quick ramp.

+There's a parameter for the first CC number.
+Consecutive CC values will be used.
+This allows you to use multiple instances of the plugin to animate as many CCs as you want.
+You can also set the MIDI channel for the generated CCs.

 ## How to dev
 This project is built using [JUCE](https://juce.com).